 Any member of ACPA-College Student Educators International can be nominated for PAN awards.

 The Nominator is not required to be a member of ACPA in order to submit a nomination.

-All awards recipients and nominees will be announced during the annual ACPA Conference March 2-5, 2020 in Nashville, Tennessee.
-Let us know who is #NEXTUp by submitting a nominating someone today!
+All awards recipients and nominees will be announced during the annual ACPA Conference March 13-17, 2021.
+We hope that you help us to further a culture of recognition by submitting a nominating someone today!

 Questions regarding this awards process can be directed to PAN Awards Co-Chairs:

 Interested in serving as a reviewer?
 Apply here!

 Outstanding Graduate Student Award